kumud09/Farm-To-Table/README.md

-# Farm-To-Table
-Website made for a cafe &amp; restro named Farm To Table, as a part of Google Winter of Code.
-Developed by: Dhruv Kulkarni, Muskan Vedi, Darshan Patel, Kumud Gehlot.
+Team Name - Binary Ecstacy
+This is a collaborative effort.
+To develop this website, we used HTML, CSS, and JS, as well as frameworks like Bootstrap and TailwindCSS.
+The project is based on the cafe and restaurant Farm To Table in Vesu, Surat, Gujarat.
+This project was built as part of the Google Winter Of Code (GWOC) programme, which was organised by GDSC and SVNIT Surat.